smidgleypivot/cf-SpringBootTrader/README.md

 This application has no dependencies apart from an external service - [markitondemand](http://dev.markitondemand.com/) - to retrieve the real time data.

 ## 2. Account Microservice
-This service is a spring boot application responsible for creating and managing user accounts.
+This service is a spring boot application responsible for creating and managing bank accounts.

 It stores the accounts in a RDBMS store and uses a spring JPA respository to accomplish this.
 It provides several REST api calls for other services to consume its services.